lizmat/raku-all-modules/salortiz/NativeHelpers-Blob/README.md

 The type of the returned `Pointer` will be the same of the `Blob` if `:typed` was used or `void` if not.

+Should be noted that the memory is owned by Rakudo, so you must not attempt to free it.

 ### sub carray-from-blob(Blob:D, :$managed)

 Returns a `CArray` constructed from de contents of the `Blob`.